-If you get out and about the country more or take your car abroad you're more likely to have a fully comprehensive package.
+If you get out and about the country more or take your car abroad you’re more likely to have a fully comprehensive package.
 These can be up to £145 AA and £120 with RAC.
-Yet you can get the same or in most cases even better cover by opting membership of Germany's ADAC.
-It's basically the equivelant of the AA.
+Yet you can get the same or in most cases even better cover by opting membership of Germany’s ADAC (in German).
+It’s basically the equivelant of the AA.
 Their plus membership starts at €84 or €109 for couple, and covers:

 - breakdown and accident assistance all over Europe

 - vehicle repatriation form anywhere in Europe